Boone County Property Tax

 House Enrolled Act (HEA) 1344-2009 requires taxpayers who receive the

 homestead standard deduction to verify that they are eligible to receive the

 benefit and to provide additional identifying information necessary to allow

 county government to better monitor homestead filings.
-Details regarding the
+Access to the Homestead

 Listed next are the steps that interested citizens can follow to determine if

 an individual in Boone County has improperly claimed multiple homestead

 (1) Go to the Boone County government website home page at http://www.boonecounty.in.gov/.

 (2) Click on "Tax Information" at the top of the Boone County

 (3) Click on "Real Estate" under "Pay or View Bills."